-- 59. Liability - 60.
-Sharing of Findings, Data and Other Research Products - 61.
-Partnerships with Foreign Collaborators - 62.
+- 54. Liability - 55.
+Sharing of Findings, Data and Other Research Products - 56.
 Government Permits and Activities Abroad a.
-The awardee has full responsibility for the conduct of the project or activity supported under this award and for adherence to the award conditions.
-Although the awardee is encouraged to seek the advice and opinion of NSF on special problems that may arise, such advice does not diminish the awardee's responsibility for making sound scientific and administrative judgments and should not imply that the responsibility for operating decisions has shifted to NSF.
-The awardee is responsible for notifying NSF about: (1) any allegation of research misconduct that it concludes has substance and requires an investigation in accordance with NSF research misconduct regulations published at 45 Code of Federal Regulations (CFR) Part 689; or (2) any significant problems relating to the administrative or financial aspects of the award.
+The grantee has full responsibility for the conduct of the project or activity supported under this grant and for adherence to the grant conditions.
+Although the grantee is encouraged to seek the advice and opinion of NSF on special problems that may arise, such advice does not diminish the grantee's responsibility for making sound scientific and administrative judgments and should not imply that the responsibility for operating decisions has shifted to NSF.
+The grantee is responsible for notifying NSF about: (1) any allegation of research misconduct that it concludes has substance and requires an investigation in accordance with NSF research misconduct regulations published at 45 Code of Federal Regulations (CFR) Part 689; or (2) any significant problems relating to the administrative or financial aspects of the grant.

-1. Awardee Responsibilities and Compliance with Federal Requirements b.
-The requirements of this award are contained in these Cooperative Agreement Financial & Administrative Terms and Conditions unless otherwise specified in the award notice.
+1. Grantee Responsibilities and Federal Requirements

+b.
+The requirements of this grant are contained in these Grant General Conditions unless otherwise specified in the award notice.
 The applicable Federal administrative standards are incorporated by reference and are contained in 2 CFR §200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
-These Cooperative Agreement Financial & Administrative Terms and Conditions (CA-FATC) serve as the Foundation's implementation of 2 CFR §200.
+2 CFR §200 also applies to commercial organizations, including small businesses.
+These Grant General Conditions (GC-1) serve as the Foundation's implementation of 2 CFR §200.

 c.
-By acceptance of this award, the awardee agrees to comply with the applicable Federal requirements and to the prudent management of all expenditures and actions affecting the award, including the monitoring of subrecipients (if applicable).
-Specific guidance on subrecipient monitoring and management can be found in 2 CFR §200.331-332.
-A listing of National Policy Requirements the awardee must adhere to, where applicable, is located at: https://nsf.gov/awards/managing/rtc.jsp.
+By acceptance of this grant, the grantee agrees to comply with the applicable Federal requirements for grants and cooperative agreements and to the prudent management of all expenditures and actions affecting the grant including the monitoring of subrecipients (if applicable).
+Specific guidance on subrecipient monitoring and management can be found in 2 CFR §§200.331-332.
+A listing of National Policy Requirements the grantee must adhere to, where applicable, is located at: https://nsf.gov/awards/managing/rtc.jsp.

 d.
-Documentation for each expenditure or action affecting this award must reflect appropriate organizational reviews or approvals that should be made in advance of the action.
-Organizational reviews are intended to help assure that expenditures are allowable, necessary and reasonable for the conduct of the project and that the proposed action:
+Documentation for each expenditure or action affecting this grant must reflect appropriate organizational reviews or approvals that should be made in advance of the action.
+Organizational reviews are intended to help assure that expenditures are allowable, necessary and reasonable for the conduct of the project, and that the proposed action:

-1. is consistent with the award terms and conditions;
+1. is consistent with the grant terms and conditions;

-- 2. is consistent with NSF and awardee policies; - 3. represents effective utilization of resources; and e.
-The awardee is responsible for ensuring that the Principal Investigator(s) (PI)1 and co-PIs receive a copy of the award conditions, including: the award notice, the budget, these general terms and conditions, any special or award specific terms and conditions and any subsequent changes in the award conditions.
-These award conditions are made available to the awardee by
+- 2. is consistent with NSF and grantee policies; - 3. represents effective utilization of resources; and e.
+The grantee is responsible for ensuring that the Principal Investigator(s) (PI)1 and co-PIs receive a copy of the grant conditions, including: the award notice, the budget, these general terms and conditions, any special terms and conditions and any subsequent changes in the grant conditions.
+These grant conditions are made available to the grantee by NSF in electronic form